Collections in Frankfurt/M.

 Collections in Müncheberg

-The insect collection of the Senckenberg Deutsches Entomologisches Institut (Senckenberg German Entomological Institute) is one of the largest and most important natural history collections in Germany.
+The insect collection of the Senckenberg German Entomological Institute (SDEI) is one of the largest and most important natural history collections in Germany.
 The collection is a significant resource for the biodiversity research of the international scientific community.

 At present it contains approximately 3 million specimens of about 190.000 species, including types of 22.000 species.
 The currently 13.000 drawers of the uniformly arranged, well catalogued collection are housed in climatised storagerooms in an electronically controlled system of compact shelving.
 Detailed data about the collection are publishes in Taeger et al. (2010).